rschristopher/ischristtrue.com/src/modern-views/index.md

 What is the spirit of our times, the so-called modern view?

-If you ask around you'll get different answers; some will talk of secularism, humanism, cultural "progress" and feel good political narratives.
+If you ask around you'll get different answers; some will talk of secularism, humanism, cultural "progress" and various feel-good political narratives.
 Others will talk of reactionary views to counter the former views.
-And still others will talk of aching despair, that something is clearly wrong with the modern world.
+And still others will talk of despair, that something is clearly wrong with the modern world.

 Yet they all speak of the same spirit:
 We are at the verge of something new, a coming singularity, and life will never be the same.